rabbuttz/UnityLightmapToResonite/README.md

 1. Copy the `ResoniteTools` folder (or the individual `*.cs` files) into **`Assets/Editor/`** in your Unity project.
 2. Wait for Unity to re‑compile; a new menu item **Tools ▸ Generate Unlit Lightmap Objects** will appear.

+**Alternative Installation (Recommended)**
+1. Download the latest `.unitypackage` from the [GitHub Releases](https://github.com/rabbuttz/UnityLightmapToResonite/releases/) page.
+2. Open your Unity project.
+3. Double-click the downloaded `.unitypackage` file to import it into your project.
+4. Click "Import" in the dialog that appears.
+5. Wait for Unity to re‑compile; a new menu item **Tools ▸ Generate Unlit Lightmap Objects** will appear.

 ### Usage – Quick Start
 1. Bake lighting in Unity as usual.
 2. Select a root GameObject that contains the baked meshes.